A sidewalk delivery robot driving down a footpath

 A model-centric view often assumes that data is given and representative, even though system designers often have substantial flexibility in deciding what data to collect and how.
 Furthermore, in contrast to the fixed datasets in course projects and competitions, data distributions are rarely stable over time in production.

 Compared to feature engineering and modeling and even deployment and monitoring, data collection and data quality work is often undervalued.
 Data collection must be an integral part of system-level planning.
-This is far from trivial and includes many considerations, such as educating the people collecting and entering data, training labelers and assuring label quality, planning data collection upfront and future updates of data, documenting data quality standards, considering cost, setting incentives, and establishing accountability.
+This is far from trivial and includes many considerations, such as educating the people collecting and entering data, training labelers and assuring label quality, planning data collection up front and future updates of data, documenting data quality standards, considering cost, setting incentives, and establishing accountability.

 It can be very difficult to acquire representative and generalizable training data in the first place.
 In addition, data distributions can drift as the world changes (see chapter Data Quality), leading to outdated models that perform increasingly worse over time unless updated with fresh data.
 For example, the tax software may need to react when the government changes its strategy for whom it audits, especially after certain tax evasion strategies become popular; the transcription service must update its model regularly to support new names that recently started to occur in recorded conversations, such as names of new products and politicians.
 Anticipating the need to continuously collect training data and evaluate model and system quality in production will allow developers to prepare a system proactively.

 System design, especially the design of user interfaces, can substantially influence what data is generated by the system.
 For example, the provider of the tax software may provide a free service to navigate a tax audit to encourage users to report whether an audit happened, to then validate or improve the audit risk model.
-Even just observing users download old tax returns may provide some indication that an audit have happened and the system could hide access to the return behind a popup dialog asking whether the user is audited.
+Even just observing users downloading old tax returns may provide some indication that an audit is happening, and the system could hide access to the return behind a pop-up dialog asking whether the user is being audited.
 In the transcription scenario, providing an attractive user interface to show and edit transcription results could allow us to observe how users change the transcript, thereby providing insights about probable transcription mistakes; more invasively, we could directly ask users which of multiple possible transcriptions for specific audio snippets is correct.
 All these designs could potentially be used as a proxy to measure model quality and also to collect additional labeled training data from observing user interactions.

 Again, a focus on the entire system rather than a model-centric focus encourages a more holistic view of aspects of data collection and encourages design for change, preparing the entire system for constant updates and experimentation.